Vermont

 Vermont: Four Seasons, One Pattern

 Vermont’s tourism has a clear logic: skiing in winter, leaves in autumn, and hiking and farm experiences in between.
 Each season is genuinely good.
-The mistake is treating them interchangeably; the state looks and feels entirely different in February than in October.
+The mistake is treating them as interchangeable; the state looks and feels entirely different in February than in October, and planning a Vermont trip without knowing which version you’re arriving for is how you end up disappointed in a place that shouldn’t disappoint.

 Fall Foliage

 Mid-September to mid-October is when the sugar maple, birch, and beech canopy turns.
-Peak timing moves south by about a week as autumn progresses: the Northeast Kingdom near Barton and Island Pond peaks around late September; the Connecticut River Valley near Brattleboro peaks closer to mid-October.
+Peak timing moves south by roughly a week as autumn progresses: the Northeast Kingdom near Barton and Island Pond typically peaks around late September, while the Connecticut River Valley near Brattleboro peaks closer to mid-October.
+Vermont Tourism publishes a weekly foliage report on vermontvacation.com that tracks the progression with reasonable accuracy.

-Route 100 runs the length of the state from Wilmington to Newport through the central highlands, and it’s the standard foliage drive.
+Route 100 runs the length of the state through the central highlands and is the standard foliage drive.
 More interesting: Vermont Route 2 from St. Johnsbury west through the Winooski River valley, or the Crown Point Road from Addison northeast through the Champlain Valley.
+These routes are less congested and the scenery is equally good.

 Skiing

 Stowe has the best reputation and charges accordingly.
 A weekend lift ticket runs $120-170.
-The terrain is excellent.
-Killington 90 minutes south is larger, more vertical (3,050 feet), and more reliable for early-season snow; it also has a more boisterous apres-ski scene.
+The terrain is excellent and the mountain feels finished in a way that some Vermont resorts don’t.
+Killington, 90 minutes south, is larger, has more vertical (3,050 feet, the highest in the East), and more reliable for early-season snow.
+It also has a more boisterous apres-ski scene, which is either a selling point or a reason to go to Stowe.

-Mad River Glen near Waitsfield is the cult option: co-operatively owned, one of the last resorts to allow snowboarding (it doesn’t), and the single chair on the summit is genuinely old.
+Mad River Glen near Waitsfield is the cult option: cooperatively owned since 1995 (the only skier-owned cooperative ski area in America), one of the last resorts to prohibit snowboarding, and the single chair on the summit is genuinely old.
 Weekend passes run $70-90.
-The skiing is legitimately challenging and the regulars are fiercely loyal.
+The skiing is legitimately challenging and the regulars are fiercely loyal to the point where outsiders sometimes feel it.

 Burlington

-Vermont’s largest city has 45,000 people, a genuinely good local food scene, Lake Champlain on its western edge, and the Church Street pedestrian zone as its centre.
-Hen of the Wood (55 Cherry St) is the benchmark restaurant in the state, doing wood-fire cooking with serious local sourcing; book ahead and budget $50-70 per person.
+Vermont’s largest city has 45,000 people, a genuinely good food scene, Lake Champlain on its western edge, and the Church Street pedestrian zone as its commercial centre.
+Hen of the Wood at 55 Cherry Street does wood-fire cooking with serious local sourcing and is the benchmark restaurant in the state; book ahead and budget $50-70 per person.
 Misery Loves Co in Winooski (10 minutes north) is equally good and slightly more casual.

-The Vermont Farmers’ Market in Burlington’s City Hall Park runs Saturday mornings May-October and is the place to understand what Vermont actually grows: goat cheese, cider, raw honey, lamb, apples in autumn.
+The Vermont Farmers’ Market in Burlington’s City Hall Park runs Saturday mornings May through October.
+This is the place to understand what Vermont actually grows: goat cheese, cider, raw honey, lamb, apples in autumn.
+Buying cheese and bread here and eating on the waterfront is a better lunch than most restaurants in the city.

 Woodstock and the South

-Woodstock is the prettiest small town in New England by most reckonings: a covered bridge, a green, a butcher shop that’s been here since the 1800s, and no franchise restaurants inside the town centre (that’s a genuine ordinance).
-The town doesn’t try to hide that it’s expensive and curated; the Woodstock Inn charges $350-450/night and the restaurant is worth $80 per person.
-Quechee Gorge, 6 miles east, is a 165-foot slot canyon walkable on a bridge over it, free.
+Woodstock is the prettiest small town in New England by most reckonings: a covered bridge, a green, a butcher shop operating since the 1800s, and a genuine local ordinance prohibiting franchise restaurants inside the town centre.
+The town doesn’t pretend not to be expensive.
+The Woodstock Inn charges $350-450/night and the dining room is worth around $80 per person.
+Quechee Gorge, 6 miles east, is a 165-foot slot canyon viewable from a bridge directly over it: free, 20 minutes, and one of the more impressive pieces of Vermont geology you can access without hiking.

 Practical Notes